bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 [Null data][/en/glossary/null-data-transaction]{:#term-null-data}{:.term} pubkey scripts let you add a small amount of arbitrary data to the block chain in exchange for paying a transaction fee, but doing so is discouraged.
-(Null data is a standard pubkey script type only because some people were adding data to the block chain in more harmful ways.)
+(Null data is a standard pubkey script type only because some people were adding data to the blockchain in more harmful ways.)

 {% endautocrossref %}